pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-slides.md

 ![Screenshot of PowerPoint](../img/slides-pandoc-powerpoint.png)

-Not all Markdown formatting is appropriate for slides, but tables work nicely&mdash;and Pandoc provides special formatting that lets you do a few interesting things.

 ### Special Pandoc formatting

 Pandoc includes a number of formatting tricks that you might find useful.
-One of the most useful is fenced div syntax, which uses groups of colon characters as shorthand.
+One of the most useful is fenced div syntax, which uses groups of colons as shorthand for `<div>` tags.

-One of the most interesting uses of this syntax is to create columns using nested divs without writing `<div>` tags in HTML.
 Take a look at this example:

 ```
 :::::::::::::: {.columns}